-- 13. Select Local streaming between trunk calls to allow SIP devices and SIP trunks located behind the same NAT device to communicate with each other directly without going through the MBG server.
-While this option reduces traffic in the MBG server, it also circumvents the recording of these sets.
+17. Select Local streaming between trunk calls to allow SIP devices and SIP trunks located behind the same NAT device to communicate with each other directly without going through the MBG server.
 You can enable local streaming between SIP devices, between SIP trunks; and between a SIP device and a trunk.
 The master setting for Local streaming can be programmed in the System Configuration Settings.
-The default setting is disabled. - 14.
-Select the PRACK support setting.
-This setting controls whether the "Provisional Response ACKnowledgement" (PRACK) method is used. - Use master setting to use the PRACK option programmed in the Configuration Settings.
-(Default) - Enabled to enable the trunk to use PRACK. - Disabled to prevent the trunk from using PRACK.
+The default setting is disabled.